 WORK - EAT - LIVE - LEARN - PLAY

 Communities and neighborhoods around the United States commonly experience most of the following challenges: food security; access to healthcare; affordable housing; adequate paying jobs; training and education; transportation; sustainable infrastructure (power, water, waste); public safety; inequality; and access to non-predatory funds.
-These issues together have created systems of oppression for many Black Americans.
+These issues together have created systems of oppression for many Americans.

 The Bridge is intended to address all of these challenges by creating a system of EMPOWERMENT.